 How often you choose to cycle count is completely up to you: in large scale manufacturing it is typical to do daily counts, however for smaller craft operations it may be a case of bi-weekly or monthly.

 The sample you select could be a completely random set of materials, or you might like to prioritise materials with high usage / cost.
 Alternatively, physical locations may work best if you have your stock arranged in an orderly way - you could work from top to bottom of your storage cabinet, for example.
+We cover the sampling methods you can use for cycle counting here.

 Whichever selection method you choose, the goal is to work regularly through small groupings of your entire stock during the year so that a big one-off count is not necessary at end of year.